Clan Gunn: 16th century and clan conflicts

 In 1517 the Clan Gunn supported the Clan Sutherland in defeating the Clan Mackay at the Battle of Torran Dubh.

 Alistair Gunn, son of John Robson Gunn, had become a man of much note and power in the North.
 He had married the daughter of John Gordon, 11th Earl of Sutherland and for this reason "he felt entitled to hold his head high amongst the best in Scotland".
 His pride, or perhaps his loyalty to the Earl of Sutherland, led to his undoing when in 1562, he led Gordon's retinue and encountered James Stewart, 1st Earl of Moray, and his followers on the High Street of Aberdeen.
 The Earl of Moray was the bastard half-brother of Mary, Queen of Scots, as well as the son-in-law of William Keith, 4th Earl Marischal, chief of Clan Keith.
 It was the custom at the time to yield thoroughfares to the personage of greater rank, and in refusing to yield the middle of the street to Stewart and his train, Alistair publicly insulted the Earl.
 Stewart soon afterward had him pursued to a place called Delvines, near Nairn.
 There he was captured by Andrew Munro of Milntown and taken to Inverness, and following a mock trial, he was executed.

 In the late 16th century the Gunns were involved in a number of feuds against the Earl of Sutherland and Earl of Caithness.
 In 1586 at the Battle of Allt Camhna the Clan Gunn was victorious but they were defeated shortly afterward by a massive force at the Battle of Leckmelm.

 17th century and Civil War

-During the 17th century the Clan Gunn strengthened their links with the Clan Mackay when Gunn of Killearnan married Mary Mackay, sister of Lord Reay, chief of Clan Mackay.
+During the 17th century the Clan Gunn strengthened their links with the Clan Mackay when Gunn of Kilearnan married Mary Mackay, sister of Lord Reay, chief of Clan Mackay.
 The next Gunn chief married Lord Reay's daughter.

-Another branch of the clan, the Gunns of Bramore, who descend from Robert, a younger son of Am Braisdeach Mor were generally known as the Robson Gunns.
-Sir William Gunn, brother of the Robson chief, despite being Catholic served in the army of the Protestant king of Sweden, and rose to command a battalion.
+Another branch of the clan, the Gunns of Bramore, who descend from Robert, a younger son of Am Braisdeach Mor, were generally known as the Robson Gunns.
+Sir William Gunn, brother of the Robson chief, despite being Catholic, served in the army of the Protestant king of Sweden, and rose to command a battalion.
 He later fought for Charles I and received a knighthood in 1639.
 He later returned to the Continent where he served the Holy Roman Empire and married a German baroness.
 He became an imperial general and was created baron of the Holy Roman Empire in 1649.